captbaritone/jordaneldredge.com/_posts/2015-09-27-urlmeme-make-memes-anywhere-you-can-type-a-url.md

 ---
 title: "UrlMeme: Make memes anywhere you can type a URL"
-summary: "I made a meme generator where the URL is the user interface"
+summary: "I made a meme generator where the URL is the user interface."
 summary_image: /images/made_a_meme.jpg
 ---